 Madonna and vegan pizza, 2009!

-Something that you might not miss after eating a nice vegan pizza is the over-bloated feeling you experience when the cheese is trying desperately to digest in your intestines.
+Something that you might not miss after eating a delicious vegan pizza is the over-bloated feeling you experience when the cheese is trying desperately to digest in your intestines.
 Eating a vegan pizza is by no means light, but due to the fact that it’s just loaded with vegetables, it takes away that awful feeling of a long tiresome digestion period.

 My reach today is now for zucchini, eggplant, arugula, basil, tomato’s, garlic, and a wonderful spicy tomato sauce or pesto base, coupled with an amazing crust- and I’m betting you’ll follow my lead here.